chaithanyapoluru3/Capstone_Project_ALPHA7/README.md

 # Capstone_Project_ALPHA7

-# Performance Optimization of EE Architecture For Software Defined Vehicles
+# Implementation and Functional Verification of Communication Protocols using FPGA

 # Introduction
 In embedded systems, communication between devices is crucial for data transfer, synchronization, and control.
 This project focuses on three widely-used communication protocols: CAN (Controller Area Network), I2C (Inter-Integrated Circuit), and SPI (Serial Peripheral Interface).